 In fulfilling its duties to its clients, HC endeavors at all times to put the interests of its clients first.
-Clients should be aware, however, that HC's receipt of economic benefits from a broker-dealer creates a conflict of interest, as these benefits could theoretically influence the Firm's choice of one broker-dealer over another that does not furnish similar services.
+Clients should be aware, however, that HC's receipt of economic benefits from a broker-dealer creates a conflict of interest, as these benefits could theoretically influence the Firm's choice of one brokerdealer over another that does not furnish similar services.

-d) Other Disclosures
+d.
+Other Disclosures

 As noted above, HC's parent company is Focus Financial Partners, LLC.
-From time to time, Focus Financial Partners, LLC holds partnership meetings and conferences, which typically include HC, other Focus firms, and external attendees.
+From time to time, Focus

+Financial Partners, LLC holds partnership meetings and conferences, which typically include HC, other Focus firms, and external attendees.
 Those meetings are intended to provide training or education to personnel of Focus firms, including HC.
 However, the meetings may provide sponsorship opportunities for asset managers, asset custodians, vendors and other third-party service providers.
 Sponsorship fees allow these companies to advertise their products and services to Focus firms, including HC.
 Although the participation of Focus firm personnel in these meetings is not preconditioned on the achievement of a sales target for any conference sponsor, this practice could nonetheless be deemed a conflict as the marketing and education activities conducted, and the access granted, at such meetings and conferences could cause HC to focus on those conference sponsors in the course of its duties.
 Focus attempts to mitigate any such conflict by allocating the sponsorship fees only to defraying the cost of the meeting or future meetings and not serve as revenue for itself or any affiliate, including HC.
 Conference sponsorship fees are not dependent on assets placed with any specific provider or revenue generated by such asset placement.
-The following entities have provided conference sponsorship to Focus from January 1, 2021 to March 1, 2022: Charles Schwab & Co., Inc.
+The following entities have provided conference sponsorship to Focus from January 1, 2022 to March 1, 2023: Orion Advisor Technology, LLC, TriState capital Bank, StoneCastle Network, LLC, Charles Schwab & Co., Inc., BlackRock, Inc., Fidelity Brokerage Services LLC, Fidelity Institutional Asset Management LLC.